tommyettinger/lilikoi/lilikoi.md

 ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-For more information, please refer to <http://unlicense.org>
+For more information, please refer to [the Unlicense site](http://unlicense.org)